 What Is a Commingled Fund?

-Commingled funds are professionally managed funds that pool assets from multiple investors.
-This gives the fund greater leverage to buy more securities than a single investor would be able to afford on their own.
-In this way, they function similarly to a mutual fund or exchange-traded fund (ETF), but there are major differences when it comes to the regulation and liquidity of commingled funds.
+Commingled funds are professionally managed funds.
+They pool assets from multiple investors.
+This gives the fund greater leverage to buy more securities than a single investor could afford on their own.
+In this way, they function like a mutual fund or exchange-traded fund (ETF).
+Still, there are major differences when it comes to the regulation and liquidity of commingled funds.

 - Alternate name: Pooled funds